strangerstudios/memberlite-shortcodes/readme.txt

 == Screenshots ==
 1. Demo of the Recent Posts shortcode [memberlite_recent_posts] with featured images, excerpts, and a three-column layout.
 2. Demo of the [memberlite_subpagelist] shortcode in a column layout and demo of the [fa] icons.
-3. Demo of the [memberlite_signup] shortcode for a Paid Memberships Pro membership level in a two-column layout using the [memberlite_banner] with the "body" background.

 == Frequently Asked Questions ==